saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ### <a name="hdbdstc"></a> Creation of HANA Spatial-Type Columns

 Using the Geocode table as an example, you will add a new spatial-type column and then populate that column by converting the longitude and latitude decimal type columns.
-Note that this new column will be a planar type spatial column with a system ID Of 1000004326.
+Note that this new column will be a planar type spatial column with a system ID of 1000004326.
 The system that you will use in SAP Analytics Cloud exercise is EPSG 3857 and this system needs to be added to HANA.

 The existing decimal data could of course be converted directly into EPSG after adding that system, so the next minor steps are just to give a quick overview of converting longitude latitude data into an existing spatial system (planar WGS84 1000004326) in HANA.